Frequently asked questions

 Ah, insurance.
 Most insurance companies require a mental health diagnosis to pay for therapy.
 Sometimes this is possible, sometimes we aren't working with something that requires a diagnosis.
 If you would like to use your insurance, I can help you find out what your coverage is and provide you with what we call a Superbill that you can submit to insurance for reimbursement.
 Typically, but not guaranteed, if you have a PPO, you can receive some percentage back.
 When not using insurance, you have the flexibility of managing your own care without the oversight of an insurance company which may limit care and tell us what to do.

 I accept cash, checks and credit cards.
 My clients pay me weekly or monthly.

 Not sure you need therapy?

 If you are perusing my site, I would encourage you to call me and talk about what it is you are looking for.
 Therapy isn't meant to be scary, it's meant to be a way to find a better you.
 I think you will find me approachable and lovingly direct.
 Making a commitment to yourself or your family is an important part of living a great life.

 Do you have a speciality?

 Yes.
-My passion is teens.
+My passion is teens and young adults.
 The ones who feel people don't get them and have a hard time talking to their parents about what is really going on.
-But that doesn't mean I don't see younger children or adults.
+But that doesn't mean I don't see adults.
 In fact I have quite a few of both in my current practice.
 Every teenager was a kid and will become an adult.
-My training as a Licensed Marriage and Family Therapist is broad and constantly evolving as I consider lifelong training very important.
-It takes all MFTs at least 3,000 hours of training as an intern before they can even take a license exam.

 I'm also particularly interested in the effects of divorce on adults and young people alike.
 Both can have significant questions and concerns when there is a divorce in the family.